 George W. Hicks, Jr., is a partner in the Washington, D.C., and Dallas offices of Kirkland & Ellis LLP.
 His practice focuses primarily on Supreme Court and appellate matters as well as critical motions and legal issues in the trial courts.
-George has successfully argued before the Supreme Court, written successful merits briefs in eleven cases before the Court, and authored numerous successful petitions for certiorari.
-He has argued nearly thirty appeals across the U.S. Courts of Appeals for the Second, Third, Fourth, Fifth, Sixth, Seventh, Eighth, Ninth, Tenth, and Eleventh Circuits—including sixteen arguments before the Fifth Circuit alone—as well as before federal district and bankruptcy courts.
+George has successfully argued before the Supreme Court, written successful merits briefs in twelve cases before the Supreme Court and authored numerous successful petitions for certiorari and briefs in opposition to certiorari.
+He has argued thirty-five appeals across the U.S. Courts of Appeals for the Second, Third, Fourth, Fifth, Sixth, Seventh, Eighth, Ninth, Tenth, Eleventh and District of Columbia Circuits—including eighteen arguments before the Fifth Circuit alone—as well as before federal district and bankruptcy courts.

 - Sheehan v.
 Breccia Unlimited Co., 48 F.4th 513 (7th Cir.
 2022).
 Seventh Circuit decision holding that foreign parties were not subject to personal jurisdiction in U.S. bankruptcy court for alleged violations of automatic stay.